Stability Verification of Neural Network Controllers using Mixed-Integer Programming: MILP-Representable Verification Problems

-\begin{remark} Certain MILP solvers accept logical constraints and automatically transform them into ``big-M" constraints or special-ordered set constraints, with the advantage that the constraints are optimally chosen by the solver, leading to faster convergence.
+\begin{remark} Certain MILP solvers accept logical constraints and automatically transform them into ``big-M" constraints or special-ordered set constraints.
+In these cases, the MILP representations of logical constraints are optimally chosen by the solver, which leads to faster convergence.
 Tight ``big-M" bounds suitable for numerical purposes can also be calculated by solving auxiliary LPs.
 Details are relegated to Appendix~\ref{sec:bound_improvementes}. \end{remark}